Ayatpunch/dotzee/react_state_library.md

 We propose building a **TypeScript-based** state management library for React that emulates Vue/Pinia's reactivity and developer experience.
 It will use a **Proxy-based** reactivity core (with an eye on future React Signals), a **composition-friendly API** (akin to Pinia's `defineStore`), and robust **DevTools integration**.
 Key goals include strong type safety (full generics and inference), support for apps of all sizes (modular stores, lazy loading, SSR), and intuitive patterns for actions and computed state.
 We will leverage React 18's new hooks (like `useSyncExternalStore`) for subscriptions, and provide a smooth developer experience with autocompletion, hot-reloading, and debugging tools.
 The library's architecture will explicitly address:

 - **Reactivity System**: A Proxy-based reactive store (fine-grained updates) vs. possible Signal abstraction.
-- **Store Structure**: Composition-style stores (`defineStore` or similar), modularization, lazy registration, and SSR-safe instantiation.
+- **Store Structure**: Composition-style stores (`defineZestStore` or similar), modularization, lazy registration, and SSR-safe instantiation.
 - **Actions & Derived State**: Store methods (actions) for mutations, and getters/computed values for derived data.
 - **Type Safety**: Full TypeScript support, leveraging generics so state and actions are strongly typed with perfect IDE completion.
 - **DevTools**: Integration (e.g. via Redux DevTools API or custom React DevTools plugin) to inspect state trees, actions, and enable time-travel debugging.